 WPML lets you use unique URLs for custom content in different languages.
 This includes translating the post slug, as well as the name of the custom post type.

-To translate the first part of the URL, you will need to translate the post type.
-In order to do that, you must set the post types as translatable in WPML → Settings.
+To translate the first part of the URL, you need to set up the custom post type to be translatable in WPML → Settings.

-1. Check the box to enable translation for your site’s custom post and taxonomy slugs.
+1. Scroll to Slug translations.
+Check the box to enable translation for your site’s custom post and taxonomy slugs.
 Click Save.

-2. In the Post Types Translation section, set each post type to one of the Translatable options and click Save.
+2. In the Post Types Translation section, set your custom post type to one of the Translatable options and click Save.
 In our example, our custom post type is Brushes.

 4. Enter the translations and hit Save again.
-On the front-end, you will now see the translated post type in your URL.
+On the front-end, the translation for your custom post type should appear in your URL.

-If you are a developer, you can read more about manually translating custom post type archives and customizable slugs in our Developers Information section.
+If you are a developer, you can read more about manually translating slugs for custom post type archives in our Developers Information section.